Christianity in Israel: Catholic Church

-Six of the particular churches of the Catholic Church have jurisdiction within Israel: the Melkite Greek Catholic Church is by far the largest Catholic church in Israel, the Latin Church (by far the dominant Catholic church worldwide), the Armenian Catholic Church, the Chaldean Catholic Church, the Syriac Catholic Church, and the Syriac Maronite Church.
+Six of the particular churches of the Catholic Church have jurisdiction within Israel: the Melkite Greek Catholic Church (the largest Catholic church in Israel), the Latin Church (the dominant Catholic church worldwide), the Armenian Catholic Church, the Chaldean Catholic Church, the Syriac Catholic Church and the Maronite Church.
+According to 2020 estimates, Catholics make up more than half of all Christians in Israel.
+The majority are of Arab descent, while there is a small community of Hebrew Catholics.

-Eastern Orthodox
+Eastern Orthodox churches

 Around 30% of Christians in Israel are adherents of the Eastern Orthodox Church, mostly to the Greek Orthodox Patriarchate of Jerusalem, which has jurisdiction over all Israel and Palestine.
 Eastern Orthodox Christians in Israel and Palestine have many churches, monasteries, seminaries, and other religious institutions all over the land, particularly in Jerusalem.
-Israel also has many followers of the Russian Orthodox Church, mainly through the immigration of many mixed families from the former Soviet Union (1989-late 1990s).
+Israel also has many followers of the Russian Orthodox Church, mainly through interfaith marriages and immigration from the former Soviet Union (1989–1990s).

-Oriental Orthodox
+Oriental Orthodox churches

-Oriental Orthodoxy in Israel is represented mainly by adherents of Armenian Apostolic Church, represented by Armenian Patriarchate of Jerusalem, and adherents of the Syriac Orthodox Church, headed by archbishop Severius Malke Mourad, patriarchal exarch of Jerusalem.
+Oriental Orthodoxy in Israel is represented mainly by adherents of the Armenian Apostolic Church, represented by the Armenian Patriarchate of Jerusalem, and adherents of the Syriac Orthodox Church.

-Protestants
+Protestantism

-There has been a small Protestant community in Israel since the foundation of the state in 1948, who are either Arab Christians who had changed their religious affiliation to Protestant teachings or European and American residents moving to the area.
+Since the foundation of the State of Israel in 1948, there has been a small Protestant community, composed of both Arab Christians, who changed their religious affiliation to Protestant teachings, and European and American residents moving to the area, and divided in several denominations.
+According to 2020 estimates, Protestants make up less than one in ten of Christians in Israel.

+Anglican Communion

-The Episcopal Church in Jerusalem and the Middle East is a province of the Anglican Communion.
-The seat of the Anglican Bishop in Jerusalem is St. George's Cathedral, Jerusalem.
-Other prominent Episcopal churches in the Holy Land include Christ Church, Jerusalem, built in 1849, which is inside the Jaffa Gate of the contested Old City of Jerusalem, and Christ Church, Nazareth, built in 1871, both built during the Ottoman period.
+The Episcopal Church in Jerusalem and the Middle East is a province of the Anglican Communion, whose Bishop of Jerusalem has its seat in the St. George's Cathedral of Jerusalem.
+Other prominent Episcopal churches in the Holy Land include the Christ Church in Jerusalem (built in 1849, it is inside the Jaffa Gate of the contested Old City of Jerusalem) and the Christ Church in Nazareth (built in 1871); they were both built during the Ottoman rule of the Holy Land.
+The Episcopal Church in Jerusalem and the Middle East counts 35,000 members, scattered all over the region while the Diocese of Jerusalem counts 7,000 members and 29 congregations.

 Baptists

-The Association of Baptist Churches in Israel was founded in 1965.
+The Association of Baptist Churches in Israel, established in 1965, is part of the Baptist World Alliance, the home mission for Baptist churches in Israel and the "largest network of evangelical churches in the country", counting 18 churches, 1000 baptized members and a community of 3000 people.
+The Baptist Village (Kfar HaBaptistim), north of Petah Tikva, was established in 1955 as a farming community with "a boarding school for orphans ... now used mainly for conferences and camps."